 A Rent vs Buy Example

-Now that we have the four unrecoverable costs, lets crunch the numbers for an $890,000 home, the average home price in Ontario.
+Now that we have the four costs, let’s crunch the numbers for an $890,000 home with a 20% downpayment.
+This is the average home price in Ontario at the time of writing.

 While the $178,000 tied up in the house could have instead been used to gain a 5.3% inflation adjusted return in global stocks, instead of the 1.3% inflation adjusted return of real estate.
 You therefore incur an opportunity cost of 4% on your $178,000 or $7,120.